10 Best Italian Restaurants in Byron Bay

 Not far from the Byron Bay Library on Lawson Street, you’ll find Trattoria Basiloco.
 This Italian restaurant is actually run by an Italian family, who moved from the island of Sardinia to Byron Bay.
 And visitors seem to notice the difference — many Tripadvisor reviews mentioned how authentic the cuisine is!

-Between the al dente pasta, to the wood-fired pizzas, you’ll find plenty of options of what to eat.
+Between the al dente pasta and wood-fired pizzas, you’ll find plenty of options of what to eat.
 Open for dinner only from 5:30 to 9 pm, Trattoria Basiloco accepts both online reservations as well as called in reservations.
 However, you can also take your chances and just show up for dinner.

 Considering the number of glowing reviews on TripAdvisor, you might want to add this to your list of must-try on your Byron Bay holiday!